 The Center for Interventional Psychiatry at UPMC Western Psychiatric Hospital is a leader in training professionals from around the world in the practice of electroconvulsive therapy (ECT).

-Our center offers an intensive, week-long ECT fellowship, led by Dr. Roger Haskett, in the rich academic environment of the UPMC Western Psychiatric Hospital.
+We offer an intensive, week-long ECT fellowship in the rich environment of the UPMC Western Psychiatric Hospital.
+The fellowship is led by the center's director, Tejal Bhojak, MD.

-The fellowship, held four times per year, is complete with CME certification in the practice of ECT.
+The fellowship is offered four times a year and leads to CME certification in the practice of ECT.

-Our program is small and intimate, accepting up to ten fellows for each session (including six external candidates), and offers hands-on training led by clinical professionals.
-Each participant will come away with a solid understanding of the current standard of care for ECT, the biological mechanisms of ECT, and which patients will benefit, as well as how to run an ECT practice.
+Our program is small and intimate, accepting up to five physicians and two registered nurses for each session, and offers hands-on training led by clinical professionals.
+Each participant will come away with a solid understanding of the current standard of care for ECT, the biological mechanisms of ECT, and which patients will benefit, and how to run an ECT practice.

 Our program offers comprehensive training on the following aspects of the continuum of patient care:

-In addition to training in patient care, our program addresses the operational aspects of an ECT practice through the following topics:
+Our program also addresses the operational aspects of an ECT practice through the following topics: